Kyrgyz cuisine: Noodles and dumplings

 Manty are steamed dumplings filled with ground meat and onions.

 Samsa are little pockets with meat and vegetables wrapped in flaky pastry or bread, very similar to Indian samosas.
 They are most often stuffed with mutton and fat, but are also made with chicken, cheese, cabbage, beef, and even pumpkin.
 They can be bought in most bazaars or on street corners in larger cities.

 Lagman (or laghman) is a very popular noodle dish.
 It consists of thick noodles created by stretching a very simple flour dough, then covered in chopped peppers and other vegetables and served in a spicy vinegary sauce.
 Lagman is served everywhere in Kyrgyzstan, but is considered a Dungan or Uyghur dish.

+Ashlyamfu is a cold dish with noodles made from dough and contains bouillon from meat and vegetables.

 Bread and tea

-Common types of bread (нан [nɑn]) available in Kyrgyzstan include Central Asian flat bread (nan), and thick, sturdy Turkish breads.
+Common types of bread (нан [nɑn]) available in Kyrgyzstan include Central Asian flatbread (nan), and thick, sturdy Turkish breads.
 Central Asian flat bread is cooked over coals in tandoori (тандыр [tɑndɯr]) ovens, and is round and relatively flat.

 More traditional bread products include qattama and boorsoq, two types of fried bread.

-The Kyrgyz often eat various breads by dipping it in jam, kaymak, butter (or sary may), etc. Boorsoq is sometimes eaten suspended in tea, or dipped in honey.
+The Kyrgyz often eat various breads by dipping them in jam, kaymak, butter (or sary may), or the like.
+Boorsoq is sometimes eaten suspended in tea, or dipped in honey.

 Bread is valued as sacred in Kyrgyz culture, and a good host always offers a guest bread at the very least (often with tea), even if the guest is only staying for a few moments.